henry2004y/VisAnaJulia/docs/src/man/log.md

 As for the GUI development, GTK seems to be an ideal candidate.
 However, the [GTK interface in Julia](https://github.com/JuliaGraphics/Gtk.jl) lacks full support for the toolkit, which makes it a little bit hard to use.
 I have only played with it for half a day.
 You can design the appearance of your window interactively, and save your in an HTML-like file.

+Makie is actually good at this, with the underlying OpenGL support.

 At this point GUI is not necessarily needed, if it does not speed up my own workflow.

 ## Todo List

 - [x] Fixed colorbar control through Matplotlib
 - [x] Test suite for checking validity
-- [ ] Full coverage of tests
 - [x] Cuts from 3D data visualization besides contour
-- [ ] Port to Makie
 - [x] Field tracer 2D in Julia
 - [x] Derived variable support
 - [x] General postprocessing script for concatenating and converting files.
 - [x] Direct wrapper over Matplotlib functions to get seamless API
 - [x] Replace np.meshgrid with list comprehension
+- [x] Magnetic field line plots from simulation
+- [x] Particle phase space distribution plots
+- [ ] Add [FieldTracer.jl](https://github.com/henry2004y/FieldTracer.jl) and [TestParticle.jl](https://github.com/henry2004y/TestParticle.jl) to dependencies and create tests
 - [ ] Find a substitution of triangulation in Julia
 - [ ] Allow dot syntax to get dictionary contents (Base.convert?)
 - [ ] Macros for quickly looking at data (GUI is the ideal solution!)
-- [x] Magnetic field line plots from simulation
-- [x] Particle phase space distribution plots
+- [ ] Port to Makie
 - [ ] Animation
 - [ ] Make more separate small packages instead of one giant collection
+- [ ] Full coverage of tests

 ### Learning from yt